Krafpy/Overpass-Forge/docs/source/usage.rst

 Vocabulary
 ----------

-The Overpass API works by selecting elements from the OSM database and organising them into *sets*, on which further filtering and combinations can be done.
-A *statement* is a partcular operation which collects, filters or combines data and stores the result in a set.
+The Overpass API works by selecting *elements* from the OSM database and organising them into *sets*, on which further filtering and combinations can be done.
+A *statement* is a partcular operation which collects, filters or combines statements or sets or apply operations on sets.

-In the following, we use the terms *statements* and *sets* interchangeably.
-The first being used more when referring to the *operation* itself, while the second when referring to the result of that operation.

-Statements are separated in two categories: *query statements* and *block statements*.
-Query statements collect and filter data from the database while block statements combine sets.
-Block statements inherit from the ``BlockStatement`` base class while query statements inherit from the ``QueryStatement`` base class.
-The latter implements specific filtering methods.
+Statements may or may not return a set and are represented by the generic ``Statement`` class.
+The ``Set`` class represents a query statement that returns a set, and can be treated as the resulting set of the statement.

 Elements filtering
 ------------------

-Query nodes, ways relations and areas with specific filters:
+Query nodes, ways, relations and areas with specific filters:

 .. code-block:: python